Crypto-TII/nnbits/README.md

 np.save('nnbits_dataset.npy', final)
 ```

-# How to add a New Model
+# How to add a new model
 1. Add your TensorFlow model `my_model.py` to the folder `models/`.
 2. Add your TensorFlow model to the initialization file `models/__init__.py` by adding a line
    ```python